All Episodes

 And new study shows that aerobics is a poor form of fat law.

-Oh, speaking of, this for all I know could be a hoax.
+Oh, speaking of this, for all I know, could be a hoax.

-There's a big long story which we also talked about last week.
+And I'll tell you what, sedentary athlete, there's a big, long story which we also talked about last week.

-Even though it's impossible to diagnose CTE outside of an autopsy.
+Remember the news that Tony Dorset had CTE and how everybody in the media bought it, even though it's impossible to diagnose CTE outside of an autopsy.

 You cannot tell in a living person whether they have this kind of brain damage.